hayleyarodgers/tech-blog/README.md

 - I used the [dotenv](https://www.npmjs.com/package/dotenv) package to use environment variables to store sensitive data needed to run the application.
 - I used the [bcrypt](https://www.npmjs.com/package/bcrypt) package to hash passwords.
 - I used the [express-session](https://www.npmjs.com/package/express-session) and [connect-session-sequelize](https://www.npmjs.com/package/sequelize) packages to add authentication.
-- I used the [nodemailer](https://www.npmjs.com/package/nodemailer) package to send email notifications.